hamburgerEngine/NGio-CPP/README.md

 * A C++ library for the Newgrounds API.

-* This is a heavy work in progress.
+* This is a work in progress.

 # Current Features